Hagonoy, Bulacan: Culture

 Annual fiestas are held to honor the town's and each barangays patron saints.
 The town's patron saint is St. Anne (the mother of the Blessed Virgin Mary) or fondly called "Apo Ana" in the vernacular by the natives.
 She is enshrined at the church named after her in the poblacion.
 This church is a National Shrine.
 There are also small fiestas among the different puroks of the barangays, there are feasts for the: Sacred Heart of Jesus, Our Lady of the Rosary, and other commemorative feasts of the Catholic Church.
 The Holy Week observance includes self flagellants on the road, zarzuelas, the "pabasa" (the passion sang as a psalm), the Good Friday and Easter dawn processions, in all parish churches.
 The Good Friday processions of the Parishes like the Poblacion and the Santo Rosario parishes are attended by at least 15 to 30 Lenten icons.
 The fiestas and Holy Week rituals are deemed as a sacred tradition.
 Some barangays hold their feasts with extraordinary roadside decorations and buntings so elaborate that the road is almost covered with overhead decor sufficient to screen-off the sunlight at noontime.

-Major Fiestas in Hagonoy such as the Santo Niño Fiesta, Santa Elena Fiesta, & the Town’s Fiesta & Foundation Day are some of the major festivities in town.
+Major Fiestas in Hagonoy such as the Santo Niño Fiesta, Santa Elena Fiesta, and the town Fiesta and Foundation Day are some of the major festivities in town.